This is the second part of the introduction to the underpainting of faces and flesh—sankir in Russian and proplasmos—in Greek medieval icon painting.

 41. State Tretyakov Gallery, Inv.
 N 22938 (V. Antonova and N. Mniova, op cit, Moscow, 1963, Illus.
 38).

 43. State Tretyakov Gallery, Inv.
 N 14907 (A. Ovchinnikov, N. Kishilov, Zhivopis drevnego Pskova [Painting of Ancient Pskov], Moscow, 1971, Illus.
 2–4).

 44. State Tretyakov Gallery, Inv.
 N 28761 (A. Ovchinnikov, N. Kishilov, op cit, Moscow, 1971, Illus.
 5–7).

 Symbolism of Christian Art by Adolfo Ovchinnikov

-The entire chapter, "On Sankir," from the book Symbolism of Christian Art by Adolph Ovchinnikov, is published in second issue of the Iconofile Journal.
-This is the second part to the introduction of the underpainting of faces and flesh—sankir in Russian and proplasmos—in Greek medieval icon painting.
+The entire chapter, "On Sankir," from the book Symbolism of Christian Art by Adolph Ovchinnikov, is published in the second issue of the Iconofile Journal.
+This is the second part of the introduction to the underpainting of faces and flesh—sankir in Russian and proplasmos—in Greek medieval icon painting.

-During the Tour of Russian Icons, the editors of Iconofile and other members of the tour group visited the workshop of the Grabar All-Russia Art Scientific Restoration Center where we met Adolph N. Ovchinnikov, director of ancient Russian painting.
-There he introduced us to his book, Symbolism of Christian Art, containing an extensive review of symbolism found in Christian art based upon his 50 years of experience restoring and researching sacred art.
-Presently available only in the Russian language, Iconofile obtained permission to translate portions of his book to English.
+During the Tour of Russian Icons, the editors of Iconofile and other members of the tour group visited the workshop of the Grabar All-Russia Art Scientific Restoration Center, where we met Adolph N. Ovchinnikov, director of ancient Russian painting.
+There he introduced us to his book, Symbolism of Christian Art, containing an extensive review of the symbolism found in Christian art based on his 50 years of experience restoring and researching sacred art.
+Presently available only in the Russian language, Iconofile obtained permission to translate portions of his book into English.
 The entire chapter, "On Sankir," is published in the second issue of the Iconofile Journal.